gkaf89/NCC-Trainings/docs/openmp/profiling.md

         # execute the code and collect the hotspots
         $ amplxe-cl -collect hotspots -r amplifier_result ./a.out
         $ amplxe-gui
-        # open the GUI of VTune amplifier
+        # open the GUI of the VTune amplifier
         ```

     === "FORTRAN"